 Martin O'Connor is a performer, writer and theatre maker from Glasgow.

-Martin recently completed his Master of Arts in Education, specialising in Equality and Diversity.
 His work has been developed and supported by Playwright's Studio Scotland, a National Theatre of Scotland Writer's Attachment and the artist development programme Team Effort.